renjiarun/Image-Compression/README.md

 If you use this work in your research, please cite:

 **APA Style:**
 S. Renji, & A. C. Jose.
-(2025). *YAAN: Enhanced Image Compression through Y-Net Augmented Autoencoder and Data-Driven Residual Transforms*. *The Visual Computer*.
-[Link to article](https://example.com)
+(2025). *YAAN: Enhanced Image Compression through Y-Net Augmented Autoencoder and Data-Driven Residual Transforms*. *The Visual Computer*.[https://example.com](https://example.com)

 **IEEE Style:**